udude17/MCW-ECR/Hands-on lab/HOL step-by-step - Enterprise-ready cloud.md

 3. Click **Create** to start provisioning the VPN gateway.

-    **NOTE:** This step will take up to 45 minutes to complete.
+    **>Note:** This step will take up to 45 minutes to complete.
 Continue to the next task.
 Gateway configuration will be continued in a later task.

 ### Task 3: Create an Azure DevTest lab environment